-Depression impairs an individual’s capacity to carry out tasks and responsibilities whether in his family or at work.
+Depression impairs an individual’s capacity to carry out tasks and responsibilities, whether in his family or at work.
 When depression hits the workforce, the economy is affected.
 In workplaces, an employee suffering from anxiety disorders, or a mental health disorder in general, is also a concern of employers.
-The physical and emotional limitations caused by depression affects the business.
+The physical and emotional limitations caused by depression affect the business.

 Even before a person joins an organization or a company hires them, he or she could be suffering from anxiety, depression or mental health disorder.
 Is it okay for hiring managers to ask the applicant about his or her mental status?
 Will it violate the rights of the job applicant?

 Discrimination vs. People With a Mental Health Condition

 The status of mental health remains a private topic for most people as it carries the fear of being discriminated against by the public.
 It will take a person great courage to talk about their mental health status to other people, and more so, to their prospective supervisors.

 Based on the data of the US Equal Employment Opportunity Commission (EEOC) data, charges of discrimination based on a person’s mental health condition are increasing.
 In 2016, the EEOC resolved almost 5,000 charges of discrimination based on mental health conditions.
 The EEOC said the resolved cases collected some US $20 million for those individuals with mental health conditions who complained of unlawful denial of employment and reasonable accommodations.